Forced conversion: Bangladesh

-In April 2010, a bipartisan group of 17 members of the U.S. Congress expressed concern to the State Department's Trafficking in Persons Office about Coptic women who faced "physical and sexual violence, captivity ... exploitation in forced domestic servitude or commercial sexual exploitation, and financial benefit to the individuals who secure the forced conversion of the victim."

 India

 In the 1998 Prankote massacre, 26 Kashmiri Hindus were beheaded by Islamist militants after their refusal to convert to Islam.
 The militants struck when the villagers refused demands from the gunmen to convert to Islam and prove their conversion by eating beef.

 During the Noakhali riots in 1946, several thousand Hindus were forcibly converted to Islam by Muslim mobs.